zzb5233/tutorials/vm-ubuntu-20.04/README.md

 make -j2 check |& tee make-check-out.txt
 ```

-As of 2021-09-07, the p4c compiler passes all but 61 of its included
+As of 2022-04-02, the p4c compiler passes all but 64 of its included
 tests.

-The test named cpplint fails because Python2 is not installed on the
-system.
-Omitting Python2 is intentional for this VM.
-The cpplint
-test passes fine on other systems that have Python2 installed.

-There are 60 tests whose names begin with 'ebpf' and 'ubpf' that fail.
+The relatively small group of tests whose names begin with 'ebpf' and
-They work fine in the continuous integration tests on the
+'ubpf' fail.
+They work fine in the continuous integration tests on
-https://github.com/p4lang/p4c project, because the VM used to run
+the https://github.com/p4lang/p4c project, because the VM used to run
 those tests has additional software installed to enable it.
 Perhaps
 future versions of this VM will enable the ebpf and ubpf back ends to
 pass these tests, also.
 Contributions are welcome to the needed